engskie09/coding-standard/ts-react.md

   // but the util/store should be here always, on top of rules below. const dispatch = useAppDispatch();
   const { user } = useAppSelector((state) => state.globalCommon);

+  // 🟡 hooks inside of the File, but there would be an instance that it will put on other line, (e.g. mandatory parameters from or for other hooks) const { useClick } = useButton();

   // 🟡 hooks outside of the file but same directory: hook.ts const { form, handleOnSave } = useForm();